 Flag of Thailand

-The flag of Thailand or tricolor consists of five stripes in the colors red, white, blue, white, red.
+The flag of Thailand or tricolor consists of five stripes in red, white, blue, white, red.
 The bandwidth ratio is 1:1:2:1:1.
-In history, the color blue resembled an ally during World War I. The main one was France, whose flag also wears a blue-red-white tricolor.
+In history, blue resembled an ally during World War I. The main one was France, whose flag also has a tricolor blue-red-white.
 According to modern interpretation, it symbolizes the kingdom.
-The red color is a symbol of shed blood for its acquisition and subsequent freedom.
-The white color represents the purity of the nation and Buddhism.
+Red is a symbol of shed blood for its acquisition and subsequent freedom.
+White represents the purity of the nation and Buddhism.
 In the past, an elephant was depicted on the national flag, as Thailand was often nicknamed the Land of the White Elephant.
 To this day, it is possible to buy a miniature flag with an elephant in stores.

 Population of Thailand